We had no choice anymore but to go for a special counsel.

 I was thinking about this as I was reading about your life and background.

-I mean, every day you're seeing big names coming in and I never wanted to leave.
+I mean, every day you're seeing big names coming in.

-And of course that changed when this bizarre stuff happened.
+And, of course, that changed when this bizarre stuff happened.

 What did you think about Clinton when you knew he was lying to the nation?

-Uh I was embarrassed.
+I was embarrassed.

-I was disgraced and I was afraid because I was afraid I mean, as far as the the um relationship with the intern went, I was afraid I knew it would come back to us.
+And I was afraid because I was afraid, I mean, as far as the relationship with the intern went, I was afraid.

 You knew it would.

-You know, it would come out.
+You knew it would come out.

-There's just too many people that knew it.
+There was just too many people that knew it.

 Linda Tripp did the right thing.

-By the way, Linda Tripp and and Monica wouldn't have met but for you pushing and forcing the issue of getting Monica out of there.
+By the way, Linda Tripp and Monica wouldn't have met but for you pushing and forcing the issue of getting Monica out of there.

 Right.